anttiviljami/jira-assignee-filter-chrome-extension/README.md

 ## Installation

-Download the latest release from the [Releases page](https://github.com/anttiviljami/jira-assignee-filter-chrome-extension/releases)
+Download the latest release from the [Releases page](https://github.com/anttiviljami/jira-assignee-filter-chrome-extension/releases) and unzip it

 Navigate to [`chrome://extensions`](chrome://extensions)